doostiamin/CS35L-Project/README.md

 # Getting Started

-Refer to the [Client](#client-setup) and [Server](#server-setup) sections to start getting the project to run on your local machine.
+Refer to the [Setup](#setup) section to start getting the project to run on your local machine.
 After that simply load the site and create an account.
 Once you have created an account, you can log in and start playing.

 # How to Play